ezsystems/commerce-documentation/docs/getting_started/installation_and_configuration_faqs.md

 # Installation and configuration FAQ

-## Advanced version only Which configuration is required in order to communicate with ERP?
+## What configuration is required to communicate with ERP?

-In order to communicate with ERP you have to make sure, that:
+To communicate with ERP, make sure that:

-- You configured the correct webconnector url `webconnector_url: ''`
+- You have the correct web connector URL configured: `webconnector_url: ''`
 - You have created the symlinks for the mapping

 ``` bash